-I am the social community and family support manager for Key Ministry, a ministry that serves special-needs families and the churches that welcome them.
+I am on the writing team for Key Ministry, a ministry that serves special-needs families and the churches that welcome them.
 On their site, I write about special-needs ministry from the perspective of a pastor’s wife and special-needs mom.
 Here are links to some of my most popular posts for Key.
 If you need more help or have specific questions, Key offers free consultations.
 Click here to learn more: https://www.keyministry.org/consulting

 Laying the foundation and the first steps to take: